Immanuel-C/IWindow/README.md

 ## IWindow does not support Linux anymore! ##

 I decided to remove linux support of IWindow since it was too much work for 1 person to handle.
 You can still find Linux support in the OldLinuxSupport branch if others want to contribute to it.
+This doesn't mean IWindow will never support linux.

 A simple windowing library ment to be used with Vulkan, OpenGL or Direct3D.